The Tyler Graduate Program Experience

 The silhouette of two students walking inside Tyler, with light from the window casting large shadows on the wall behind them.

 Learn from the best minds and hands shaping contemporary art, design and the built environment.
-Work with faculty mentors who will nudge you to take bigger risks, cross disciplinary boundaries and think about the role and consequences of innovation.
-Make art, build models or design spaces in workshops, labs and studios bathed in light.
+Work with faculty mentors who will encourage you to take bigger risks, cross disciplinary boundaries and think about the role and consequences of innovation.
+Make art, study its history, prepare to teach young artists or design spaces in workshops, labs and studios bathed in light.

 With the vast resources of a top-tier research university – and the arts- and history-minded city of Philadelphia behind you – build skills and a body of work for a dynamic career and purposeful life.